CodeSeeker99/codeseeker99.github.io/_posts/2021-01-29-your-filename.md

 ### Exposure Task

 Let's start by setting some general variables and imports.
-The full code is available in this [notebook](https://colab.research.google.com/drive/1LwConWP6bZypGM95uQu3GxwFnhvEiDy-#scrollTo=3PU5Q_OLiPCp).
+The full code is available in this [colab notebook](https://colab.research.google.com/drive/1LwConWP6bZypGM95uQu3GxwFnhvEiDy-?usp=sharing).

 ```python
 import torch